thatsillegal/archiweb/README.md

 #### MultiCamera
 Similar to SketchUp, you can use perspective camera and orthographic camera in the scene, and switch between them use hotkeys
 ##### multiple view
-press c to toggle between perspective and orthographic camera, view change hotkeys: 1-9
+press `C` to toggle between perspective and orthographic camera, view change hotkeys: `1-9`
 ![](imgs/multiview.gif)

 ##### zoom to object